|

 Jeff Ball, and Peter Phippen.
 I got a few solid body, fully

-electric, stereo mbira dza vadzimu from Dan Pauli who often
+electric, stereo mbira dza vadzimu from Dan Pauli

-a lot of sympathetic lamellae.
+and a lot of sympathetic lamellae.

 When I work with composer and hammer dulcimer